Juliet Of The Spirits-1965

 Grade: A

-A true Fellini film in every sense and perhaps his most personal film of all, 1965’s Juliet of the Spirits is a colorful and masterful experience containing fluid art direction and stunning sets and costumes.
+A true Fellini film in every sense and perhaps his most personal film, 1965’s Juliet of the Spirits is a colorful and masterful experience with fluid art direction and stunning sets and costumes.

 As with most of his films, the story and its intricacies are odd and do not always make perfect sense, but the film is meant to be absorbed and felt and exhibits more of a central plot than some of his other works.